-Particulars of any gift of or above the value of \$500 received by a Councillor or nominated officer will also be declared on the Register of Personal Interests Return, which is available for inspection if the person wishing to inspect the register has previously made written application to the Chief Executive Officer to do so and the application meets the requirements of the Local Government (Governance and Integrity I) Regulations 2020.
+Particulars of any gift of or above the value of \$500 received by a Councillor or nominated officer will also be declared on the Register of Personal Interests Return.
+A summary of the Register of Personal Interests Return is available for inspection on Council's website and at Council's office.